Facebook iconWhat are Amazon S3 Vectors and How To use it? F22 Labs

 3. Smart Metadata

-Every vector can carry custom metadata like timestamps, categories, or user IDs.
+Metadata attached to vectors allows filtered similarity searches, such as restricting results by time range or category.
 This lets you apply fine-grained filters to your similarity searches, for example, limiting results to a specific date range or user group.

 Why Amazon S3 Vectors Matter for Your Business?